 These settings are recommended for use with Nest products.
-They can help to improve the performance of your Nest products and help to resolve Wi-Fi connection problems.
-We’ve also included some settings for advanced users.
+They can help improve the performance of your Nest products and help to resolve Wi-Fi connection problems.

-- If you’re not familiar with Wi-Fi access point/router settings, you can try contacting your internet service provider.
-Ask your provider to help you view and change these settings.
+If you’re not familiar with Wi-Fi access point or router settings, contact your internet service provider (ISP) or router manufacturer for help with these settings.

 Summary of recommended settings

-Here are the most important recommended Wi-Fi and router settings for use with Nest products.
-For more details, see the sections below.
+Here are the most important recommended Wi-Fi network and router settings for use with Nest products.
+For more details, refer to the sections below.